Diabetes Facts

 Participate in Type 2 Diabetes Clinical Trials and Research

-By joining diabetes clinical trials, you’ll receive:
+By joining a Type 1 or Type 2 Diabetes clinical trials, you’ll receive:

 • Access to Potential New Treatments Clinical trials provide access to cutting-edge investigational treatments that are not yet widely available.